-Eating disorders are complex illnesses that affect people of all ages; the onset of eating disorders typically occurs during pre-adolescence or adolescence.
-Eating disorders affect millions of adolescents and young adults in the U.S. alone.
-Given the serious medical complications that may result from eating disorders, it is imperative to identify, diagnose and treat them as early as possible.
-With early diagnosis and proper treatment, recovery is possible.
+Eating disorders – such as anorexia, bulimia, and binge eating disorders – stem from extreme emotions, attitudes, and behaviors regarding weight and food.These disorders are serious emotional and physical problems that can have life-threatening consequences for both females and males.
+While the onset of eating disorders typically occurs during pre-adolescence or adolescence, they can affect people of all ages.
+Given the serious medical complications that may result from these disorders, it is imperative to identify, diagnose and treat them as early as possible.
+With a proper diagnosis and treatment, recovery is likely.

 The Data Around Adolescent Eating Disorders Is Alarming:

-- Over one half of teenage girls and nearly one third of teenage boys use unhealthy weight control behaviors (ex, skipping meals, fasting, smoking cigarettes, purging) (Neumark-Sztainer, 2005)
+- Over 50% of teenage girls and nearly 33% of teenage boys use unhealthy weight control behaviors (ex, skipping meals, fasting, smoking cigarettes, purging)

 Causes of Eating Disorders

-Although there is a correlation between the notion of an “ideal” body and eating disorders, there is no consensus as to the root cause of eating disorders.
-The general belief is that eating disorders result from one or more biological, behavioral, and social factors including genetics, unpleasant experiences/trauma, peer pressure, teasing, family members with eating disorders, among others.
+There is no consensus regarding the root cause of eating disorders, as it can vary from person to person.
+The general belief is that eating disorders result from one or more biological, behavioral, or social factors; potential causes include genetics, unpleasant experiences/trauma, peer pressure, teasing, family members with eating disorders, etc.